 For instance: the quality of your service or your product, the well being of your employees, anything that can improve your business as a whole.

 The other problem that can happen to a company that didn’t define its main business focus is that it takes whatever work it can get.
 So you end up being the jack of all trades and a master of none.
-That can lead to small or underpaid projects, working with all kinds of clients who don’t appreciate you, etc. While you are trying to be all things to all people, it means you mean nothing to everybody.
+That can lead to small or underpaid projects, working with all kinds of clients who don’t appreciate you, etc. While you are trying to be all things to all people, means you mean nothing to everybody.

 Then you end up with unsatisfied employees and your corporate culture deteriorate, which leads to financial problems… You get the picture.

 You probably noticed that every big business has that one thing everything else revolves around.